POETSII/pstack/docs/engines.md

 are transmitted; recipient engines are responsible for determining the local destination(s) and duplicating/routing the message internally.

-Receiving queue items is the mirror image of the above; the engine block-reads on its queue by printing `blpop <pid>.<region>` to `fd3`.
-This can be done at any time but is best left to when the local message delivery queue is empty (doing it periodically within the simulation loop will likely slow the engine down considerably).
+Receiving queue items is the mirror image of the above; the receiving engine block-reads on its queue by printing `blpop <pid>.<region>` to `fd3`.
+This can be done at any time but is best left to when the local message delivery queue is empty (to minimize the overhead of expensive IO).
 Continuing the previous example, Engine 2 can block by writing `blpop 100.2` to `fd3` and would then receive the item `1 0 2 1 -1` pushed by Engine 1.

+##### 2. `daemon` Communication (High Convenience Channel)

+This is a uni-direction communication channel from the engine to `pd`, consisting of the streams

+- `fd1 (stdout)`
+- `fd2 (stderr)`

+and is used to communicate errors, final simulation results and log messages.
+It's slower than pushing things through `socat` to Redis directly, since it involves processing engine output by `pd` (in Python).
+However, this interface offloads some output formatting and process management concerns from the engine to `pd` where they can be iterated on and developed faster, again simplifying things for engine developers.